jhcook/packer/README.md

 ## CentOS6
-The CentOS6 Vagrant box is a minimal CentOS6 installation with Virtualbox Guest Additions 5.0.x or the latest version of Virtualbox available at the time of build.
+The CentOS6 Vagrant box is a minimal CentOS6 installation with Virtualbox Guest Additions 5.1.x or the latest version of Virtualbox available at the time of build.

 ## CentOS7
-The CentOS7 Vagrant box is a minimal CentOS7 installation with Virtualbox Guest Additions 5.0.x or the latest version of Virtualbox available at the time of build.
+The CentOS7 Vagrant box is a minimal CentOS7 installation with Virtualbox Guest Additions 5.1.x or the latest version of Virtualbox available at the time of build.

 ## Fedora23
-The Fedora23 Vagrant box is a Fedora Workstation installation with Virtualbox Guest Additions 5.0.x or the latest version of Virtualbox avaiable at the time of build.
+The Fedora23 Vagrant box is a Fedora Workstation installation with Virtualbox Guest Additions 5.1.x or the latest version of Virtualbox avaiable at the time of build.

 ## Fedora24
-The Fedora24 Vagrant box is a Fedora Workstation installation with Virtualbox Guest Additions 5.0.x or the latest version of Virtualbox avaiable at the time of build.
+The Fedora24 Vagrant box is a Fedora Workstation installation with Virtualbox Guest Additions 5.1.x or the latest version of Virtualbox avaiable at the time of build.

+## Fedora25
+The Fedora25 Vagrant box is a Fedora Workstation installation with Virtualbox Guest Additions 5.1.x or the latest version of Virtualbox avaiable at the time of build.

 ## FreeBSD 10.2
 The FreeBSD 10.2 Vagrant box is a minimal FreeBSD installation without Virtualbox Guest Additions.

 ## FreeBSD 10.3
 The FreeBSD 10.3 Vagrant box is a minimal FreeBSD installation without Virtualbox Guest Additions.

 ## FreeBSD 11.0
 The FreeBSD 11.0 Vagrant box is a minimal FreeBSD installation without Virtualbox Guest Additions.

 ## RHEL7
-The RHEL7 Vagrant box is a minimal RHEL7 installation with Virtualbox Guest Additions 5.0.x available at the time of build.
+The RHEL7 Vagrant box is a minimal RHEL7 installation with Virtualbox Guest Additions 5.1.x available at the time of build.
+A valid Red Hat subscription is necessary to successfully build.